BradleyA/git-TEST-commit-automation/hooks/README.md

 **hooks directory**  The hooks directory was created because I wanted to modify the GitHub hooks and track changes per repository.
 Include hooks/ in repostory because .git/hooks is not pushed and hooks change and these changes need to be tracked in a Git repository. (need to retest)
 **Note**   I found out about hooks and need to remember and add to the README why I added a hooks directory in the repository so the hooks can be managed by the repository . . .Hooks are per-repository and are not designed to be pushed but can be pushed.
 Similarly, the repo config isn't pushed either, nor is anything in .git/info , or a number of other things.
 Pushing and pulling only exchanges branches/tags and commit objects (and anything reachable from a commit, e.g. trees, blobs** Add something about creating a symbolic link from ../.git/hooks to this hooks directory that are managed in this repository using markit.

-**Functional Verification** is defined as the process of verifying that the design meets its specification from a functional perspective. ...
-Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly. verifying that the design meets its specification from a functional perspective. ...
-Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly.
 ====>>>

 [BradleyA/git-TEST-commit-automation] hooks/bin/setup-git-TEST-cases.sh - setup git TEST cases in current repository (#2)